 The Local Plan is a key component of local planning policy and as such is an appropriate tool for putting in place elements of the Council's Action Plan.
-Integration of air quality considerations into the planning process, in line with NPPF paragraph 124 allows a strategic approach to reducing emissions and promoting alternatives to private vehicle use.
+Integration of air quality considerations into the planning process, in line with the National Planning Policy Framework (NPPF) paragraph 124, allows a strategic approach to reducing emissions and promoting alternatives to private vehicle use.
 Calderdale Council formally adopted the West Yorkshire Low Emissions Strategy (WYLES) in December 2016 and is working towards implementing it through planning policy.